BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Experimental results and discussion

 \subsection{Limitations and future work}

 Although comparison and ablation experiments on four ultrasound datasets have well proven the superiority of the BAAF module for medical ultrasound segmentation tasks.
 However, there are still some limitations of the study that need to be noted.
 From the ablation experiments, it can be seen that the introduction of the adaptive calibration mechanism (ACM) can further improve the segmentation performance of the network, but the mathematical evidence of the ACM's working mechanism is lacking.
-In addition, the prediction results illustrated in Fig. 6, Fig. 8, and Fig. 10 show that our method still needs to be optimized to reduce the occurrence of missed and false detections.
-Therefore, there are several aspects that can be further considered in future research work: (1) enhancing the investigation of the interpretability and mathematical proof of the method; and (2) refining the feature adaptive selection mechanism further (such as: intra-class adaptive and inter-class adaptive).
+In addition, the prediction results illustrated in Fig. 7, Fig. 9, and Fig. 11 show that our method still needs to be optimized to reduce the occurrence of missed and false detections.
+Since the BAAF is an improvement of the existing attention mechanism, the introduction of the adaptive attention module will increase the network parameters and computational overhead inevitably.
+Therefore, there are several aspects that can be further considered in future research work: (1) enhancing the investigation of the interpretability and mathematical proof of the method; (2) refining the feature adaptive selection mechanism further (such as: intra-class adaptive and inter-class adaptive); and (3) Reducing network complexity while ensuring network performance.